DevOpsPlayground/atlantis-automation/README.md

 Everything should be fully set up and ready to output your terraform plan onto pull request for everyone who has access to your repo to see.

-4.1 First create a testing branch and try to upload a testing Terraform infrastructure and have Atlantis output  plan.
+4.1 First create a testing branch and try to copy main.tf and terraform.tfvars content for testing Terraform infrastructure and have Atlantis output  plan.
-You can get sample terraform infra files availble under test-atlantis folder.
+You can get these sample terraform main.tf and terraform.tfvars infra files availble under test-atlantis folder.

 4.1.a Also for terraform provider token you can get it in VSCODE link under the file called terraform-token.txt